 One of the best cities to live in the UK, Bristol is a fascinating city set alongside the banks of the River Avon.
 It is one of those cities around the world that adores art, culture, and science.
 Bristol has many unique things that you can’t find in any other city, there are historical buildings, vibrant nightlife, lovely graffiti, spectacular shops, and a lot more.

 One of the best things about visiting Bristol is that you’re never far from the water, you can take a walk to reach the harbour side or plunge on a drive to nearby beaches.
 Here’s a list of the best nearby beach options near Bristol that will definitely satisfy your mood for a sandy getaway.

-List of best 9 best beaches near bristol:
+List of best 9 best beaches near Bristol in 2023:

 1. Weston Super Mare Beach

 Just a 45-minute drive and 42km from the city centre of Bristol, Weston Super Mare Beach resort is situated on one of the longest sandy beaches in Europe.
 Here, you will get to see a lot of caravan parks and beautiful shorelines.

 Talking about the surroundings, the Weston Super Mare Beach is a famous landmark to enjoy the 360-degree views of the Somerset & Briston channel, ruins of the Victorian fort, and beautiful cliff walls.